Randomized Experimental Design via Geographic Clustering: Empirical Results

-We compared the performance of the GeoCUTS algorithm for different types of normalization during the graph-building phase.
-Specifically, we built graphs over US queries using logarithmic normalization of both vertices and edges, square root normalization, and also no normalization step at all.
-As expected, a stronger normalization was associated with better Q-metrics but worse B-metrics, demonstrating that normalization may be seen as mediating the tradeoff between diminished leakage and increased balance.
-The results of our comparison are shown in Table \ref{tab:qandbmetrics}(a).
+In this set of experiments, we consider how various design choices in the GeoCUTS algorithm affect performance.
+First, we consider different types of normalization during the graph-building phase (see Table \ref{tab:qandbmetrics}(a)).
+Specifically, we build graphs over US queries using logarithmic normalization of both vertices and edges, square root normalization, and also no normalization step at all.
+As expected, a stronger normalization is associated with better Q-metrics but worse B-metrics, demonstrating that normalization may be seen as mediating the trade-off between diminished interference and increased balance.